MichelleLCK/CytoMAD/README.md

 conda install -c conda-forge imageio pip install mat73
 ```
-The BeGAN_GPU virtual enviroment is ready for training and test.
+The BeGAN_GPU virtual enviroment is ready for training and testing.